ASDAFI/URL-Shortener/README.md

 To run the URL shortener application, you need the following:

-- Go programming language (version X.X.X)
+- Golang
-- Redis server (for caching)
+- Docker Compose

 ## Installation and Setup